Godsmith/trainfinity3/README.md

 ## TODO

 - steelworks only produce when they get coal and iron
-- pop up the change in money when buying something
 - more sound effects and music
 - disallow building out of bounds
 - expand building area